 The site designs emphasize edible native perennial plants that benefit our region’s native flora and fauna.
 Plants will be labeled, providing ongoing educational opportunities for trail users.
 Lots of kids grow up thinking that their food comes from the grocery store.
 When you look at our public landscapes, full of grass and a few types of trees, it’s no wonder.

-Call for donations.
-If you have got any of the following and would like to donate it to the project email GTEdibleTrails@gmail.com.
+Call for donations: If you would like to donate it to the projec,t, please contact email@example.com.
 Thank you!